hyhieu/hyhieu.github.io/blog/online_softmax.md

 \end{align*}
 $$

-In many context that we use this algorithm, these updates can even be vectorized to make the implementation more efficient.
+In many contexts that we use the online softmax algorithm, these updates can even be vectorized to make the implementation more efficient.

 # Python implementation